fieldtrip/website/development/project/fwdarch.md

 FROM CT TO Single sphere

-This method applies to ECoG or iEEG and is normally not used for scalp EEG:
+This method applies to ECoG or sEEG and is normally not used for scalp EEG:
 {% include /shared/development/forwsegm.md %}
 {% include /shared/development/forwsphere.md %}
 [Back](#Architecture/ defining a table for the possible implementations)